amit-3245/-ADVANCED-IMAGE-CLASSIFICATION-using-CNN/README.md

 This project demonstrates **handwritten digit recognition** using the **MNIST dataset** and a **Convolutional Neural Network (CNN)** built with **TensorFlow & Keras**.
 It includes full steps — from loading and preprocessing data to training, evaluating, and visualizing model performance.

->  Perfect for beginners learning Deep Learning and for showcasing data science portfolio projects.

----

 #features
 -  Uses the popular MNIST dataset (70,000 grayscale images of digits 0–9)